 her own hand!
 Anfuso's same story notes that Glinda's father was an unnamed

-traveler who went to the outside world.
+does.)
 This will be relevant later.

 In Gili Bar-Hillel's "The